Amrita University B.Tech 2026

 According to the 75% criteria in JEE Main, the minimum mark required in 10+2 for admission to premier institutes such as NITs, IIITs and GFTIs.
 It is important to note that the JEE Main eligibility marks in class 12th are necessary for admission irrespective of the JEE Main rank 2026.
 Moreover, candidates seeking admission to IITs must secure 75% in class 12 to appear for the JEE Advanced exam.

-The National Testing Agency will release the information on the 75% criteria through the JEE Main 2026 information brochure on the website jeemain.nta.nic.in.
-As per the previous notification, the authorities have not removed the 75% criteria from the JEE Main exam.
+The National Testing Agency has released the information on the 75% criteria through the JEE Main 2026 information brochure on the website jeemain.nta.nic.in.
+As per the latest notification, the authorities have not removed the 75% criteria from the JEE Main exam.

-The authority will release an official notification about the JEE Main 2026 revised exam pattern and the implementation of the original exam format.
+The authority has released the official notification about the JEE Main 2026 exam pattern and the implementation of the original exam format.
 The NTA implemented the 75% criteria in JEE Mains to ensure academic standards at premier institutes.
-With this step, we can expect the NTA not to remove the JEE 75 percent criteria 2026.
-Since the 75% criteria is not a pandemic relief, however, the criteria ensure academic standards at NITs, IIITs and GFTIs.
+With this step, Since the 75% criteria is not a pandemic relief, however, the criteria ensure academic standards at NITs, IIITs and GFTIs.

 No, the 75% eligibility criteria have not been removed for JEE Main 2026 for General category students.
 Candidates belonging to the general category have to obtain 75% marks in class 12 for admission to NITs, IIITs and GFTIs.
 However, candidates must note that they do not require 75% marks to appear for JEE Mains 2026.
 The 75% criteria for JEE Main 2026 for the General category students is limited to the admission process for NITs, IIITs and GFTIs.